K in Five: What We Heard

 Two priorities resonated with groups of stakeholders – career preparation for students and creating an inclusive and supportive campus.

 The Strategic Planning Process, facilitated by Tim Fallon, is funded by a grant from the Andrew W. Mellon Foundation.
-The Plan for Kalamazoo College’s Future, the College’s previous strategic plan, has guided K for the past ten years.
+The Plan for Kalamazoo College’s Future, the College’s previous strategic plan, has guided K for the past 10 years.